 Six Things You Can Do To Help Your Child Who’s Having Scary Thoughts

-Tip 1: Normalize the scary thoughts
+Tip 1: Normalize that scary thoughts happen

 Remember, lots of people have scary thoughts that pop into their heads from time to time.
 Yes, they probably make you feel momentarily uncomfortable and ill at ease.
 But, it doesn’t mean that there’s anything wrong with you.
 The same goes for your child.
 Helping them normalize these thoughts is important because it provides them with reassurance and confidence that they can come to you and discuss any future concerns they may have.